hauntshadow/CS3535/h5_array/README.md

 1. [Numpy Documentation] - This documentation helped to understand the available functions in Numpy.
 2. [Million Song Dataset] - This documentation helped to understand the format and available functions for the Million Song Dataset.
 3. [Infinite Jukebox] - This resource compares segments of songs with a given formula.
 This formula was a basis for the extracted data to be stored in the array.
+4. [Stack Overflow] - This resource helped my understanding of how to access a file by the full path in Python.

 [Numpy]: https://pypi.python.org/pypi/numpy#downloads